bluehatonmyoji/account-sale/README.md

 This account has every SSN, N, R, SR, and SSR shikigami including all crossover shiki and shiki that can only be purchased in shrine.

 This account is only missing SP Tamamo, SP Hannya, and SP Arakawa.
-Please click here to see the [**collection page**](https://bluehatonmyoji.github.io/account-sale/collection).
+Please click here to see the [**shikigami collection page**](https://bluehatonmyoji.github.io/account-sale/collection).

-# cross-over-shiki-and-shiki-only-available-in-shrine-exchange
+## cross-over-shiki-and-shiki-only-available-in-shrine-exchange

 Some crossover and limited shiki I have duplicates of.